aamersadiq/aamersadiq.github.io/_posts/2023-05-14-Services - Observability in AWS.markdown

 ---
 title: "Services - Observability/Logging in AWS"
-date: 2020-01-17 05:55:43
+date: 2023-05-14 09:55:43
 categories: [operations]
 tags: [operations]
 ---

 Within the AWS environment, observability is supported through various integrated services provided by AWS.
-AWS Lambda and Amazon API Gateway enable seamless integration with these services.
+Here are some of the most popular observability services available within AWS that have proven invaluable in my experience.
+Let's dive in and explore!

 <h4>Amazon CloudWatch Logs</h4>
 CloudWatch Logs enables you to centralize the logs from all of your systems, applications, and AWS services that you use, in a single, highly scalable service.
 You can then easily view them, search them for specific error codes or patterns, filter them based on specific fields, or archive